filecoin-project/filecoin-docs/README.md

 #### Tooltips

-To make understand the docs a bit easier, users can hover over certain terms to get a short definition.
+To make understanding terms in the docs a bit easier, users can hover over certain terms to get a short definition.
 These descriptions are located within a `dict` variable at the top of the `layouts/shortcodes/tooltip.html` shortcode:

 ```go
 <!-- Create array/map of all possible tooltips. -->